martinius96/ESP32-eduroam/README.md

 * Change your identities (anonymous + username)
 * Change password
 * Link your local Root CA certificate (should find at your local eduroam admin page)
+* If using EAP-TTLS with client certificates, you need to link them too and call it in WiFi.begin(), see 2022 example
 * Upload sketch

 # Tested locations (WifiClientSecure example)